 The cost of bringing you home in the event of illness or death is never covered so you should make sure you have adequate travel insurance as well.

-We recommend that you check with the card company before you go, particularly if you're going to rely on using the card.
+UK-issued credit cards aren't always accepted at stores or petrol stations in other countries, so it's wise to check with the card company before you go, particularly if you're going to rely on using the card.

 If you're planning to travel with a pet, make sure you're familiar with official rules and advice.